|

 much of anything.

-Dr. Madonna:
+Dr.

-Art, not Chance
+Art, Not Chance

-(Oh, and plus: the chicks who
+and plus: the

 studied hotness and